openapi-generators/openapi-python-client/CONTRIBUTING.md

 See [`end_to_end_tests/generated_code_live_tests`](./end_to_end_tests/generated_code_live_tests).

-#### Unit tests
+#### Other unit tests

-> **NOTE**: Several older-style unit tests using mocks exist in this project.
-These should be phased out rather than updated, as the tests are brittle and difficult to maintain.
-Only error cases should be tests with unit tests going forward.

-In some cases, we need to test things which cannot be generated—like validating that errors are caught and handled correctly.
-These should be tested via unit tests in the `tests` directory, using the `pytest` framework.
+These include:

+* Regular unit tests of basic pieces of fairly self-contained low-level functionality, such as helper functions.
+These are implemented in the `tests/unit` directory, using the `pytest` framework.
+* End-to-end tests of invalid spec conditions, where we run the generator against a small spec with some problem, and expect it to print warnings/errors rather than generating code.
+These are implemented in `end_to_end_tests/generator_errors_and_warnings`.
+* Older-style unit tests of low-level functions like `property_from_data` that have complex behavior.
+These are brittle and difficult to maintain, and should not be used going forward.
+Instead, use either unit tests of generated code (to test happy paths), or end-to-end tests of invalid spec conditions (to test for warnings/errors), as described above.

 ### Creating a Pull Request